ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-NOENUM" type="Rule" title="Do not use incoming Rust `enum` at FFI boundary">

-In a secure Rust development, when interfacing with a foreign language, the Rust code must not accept incoming values of any Rust `enum` type.
+In a secure Rust development, when interfacing with a foreign language, the Rust code MUST NOT accept incoming values of any Rust `enum` type.

 Exceptions include Rust `enum` types that are: